jeroenmuiswinkel/music-library/README.md

 ### Running the application

-Before running your API backend make sure the TESTING variable in ./utils/const.py is set to False.
+Before running your API backend make sure the TESTING variable in ./utils/const.py is set to True.

 The API application can now be run by using the following command: